Course Descriptions G-I

 Grades 11 and 12 - Year - 1 Credit

 The development of American ideas and institutions from the age of exploration to the present is studied in this class.
 People, characteristics of periods, and major events are included from a social, cultural, economic, and political approach.
 Primary and secondary sources are used to develop and support historical thinking skills.
-Students will take the Virginia and U.S. History End-of-Course SOL test.
+Students may take the Virginia and U.S. History End-of-Course SOL test to earn a verified credit.

 H460 Virginia and U.S. History ADV *

 This course is a survey course designed to give students a critical perspective on the development of American ideas and institutions from the age of exploration to the present.
 Students will study people, characteristics of periods, and major events from social, cultural, economic, and political perspectives.
 Analysis and evaluation of issues, actions, and cause/effect relationships are emphasized, and significant requirements include research and using primary sources in document-based questioning (DBQ).
-Students will take the Virginia and U.S. History End-of-Course SOL test.
+Students may take the Virginia and U.S. History End-of-Course SOL test to earn a verified credit.

 H466 Virginia and U.S. Government ADV *